JosiahChristian/JosiahChristian/README.md

 My work combines software engineering with mathematical and physical modeling: from Java backend infrastructure and interactive web telemetry to autonomous planning, aerospace simulation, biomedical computation, and adaptive digital-twin research.

-I am developing this portfolio alongside my Computer and Data Science education with a long-term research direction in **Modeling and Simulation Engineering**, particularly the prediction, adaptation, and control of complex evolving systems.
+I am developing this portfolio alongside my Computer and Data Science degree programs with a long-term research direction in **Modeling and Simulation Engineering**, particularly the prediction, adaptation, and control of complex evolving systems.

 ---